chocolate-doom/chocpkg/pkgdef/README.md

 ### Other modules and functions

+#### dependencies

-* `dependencies`: Arguments provided to the function are the names of other packages to install before trying to build this one.
+Arguments provided to the `dependencies` function are the names of other packages to install before trying to build this one.

 Example use:

 ```shell
 dependencies other-package neato-lib
 ```

+#### package_group

-* `package_group`: Specifies that this is not really a package that should be built; rather, it just specifies a number of other packages to build.
+`package_group` specifies that this is not really a package that should be built; rather, it just specifies a number of other packages to build.

 Example use:

 ```shell
 # File contains no other lines